-A lightened-up version of the classic Southern side dish, this sweet potato casserole features super smooth mashed sweet potatoes with a brown sugar pecan oat streusel topping.
+A lighter version of the classic southern Thanksgiving side dish, this lower sugar and eggless sweet potato casserole features super smooth mashed sweet potatoes with a brown sugar pecan oat streusel topping.
 No eggs and no marshmallows in this healthier sweet potato casserole recipe!

 I’m not proud of this admission, but I was a card-carrying sweet potato hater for the first two decades of my life.
 I just didn’t enjoy them.
 I think it had something to do with the fact that I expected potatoes to be savory, in the same way I expect pickles to be savory, and it just didn’t compute that they should be sweet.